About Me

 Observational Astronomy

-Since getting my first telescope in 2015, I have dedicated myself to exploring the universe’s vast mysteries.
+Since embarking on my journey into observational astronomy in 2015, I have dedicated myself to exploring the universe’s vast mysteries.
 Despite not witnessing the full splendor of the Milky Way until several years later, my enthusiasm for observing deep-sky objects never wavered.
 From my Bortle 6 backyard, I embarked on the ambitious task of observing the Herschel 400 catalog, finishing in 2019.

 Over the years, I have embraced opportunities to observe some of the most challenging and profound astronomical phenomena.
 One particularly memorable experience was witnessing the blinking of the Crab Pulsar (magnitude ~17.5) through a 32" telescope.